Pottery and Ceramic Arts in Quebec

 Sculptural Ceramics

-Other artisans explore ceramics as a pure means of expression: sculptural pieces, installations, artistic series.
-The boundary between craftsmanship and contemporary art is very porous here.
+Other artisans explore ceramics as a means of pure expression: sculptural pieces, installations, artistic series.
+The boundary between craft and contemporary art is very porous here.

 ExpressionContemporary Art